-Many arthritis medicines need to be taken regularly to work properly Early use of the right medicines can slow down the damage caused by the disease, relieve pain and stiffness, and reduce long-term disability Each person responds differently to arthritis medicines, which means that you will need to work with your specialist and GP to find the best medications and doses for you.
-This can take time, but by finding the most effective medicines with the least side effects, you can hope to really make a difference in controlling your rheumatoid arthritis.
+Many arthritis medicines need to be taken regularly to work properly and should not be stopped suddenly talk to your doctor if you have concerns about side effects, safety or cost.

+Each person responds differently to arthritis medicines, which means that you will need to work with your specialist and GP to find the best medications and doses for you.
+This can take time, but by finding the most effective medicines with the least side effects, you can hope to really make a difference in controlling your RA.
+There are many different types of medicines available, access to some types under the PBS is restricted.
+Your specialist will guide you.

-Your disease may also change over time, including which joints are affected, how much pain or disability you experience and whether you have symptom-free periods.
+Your disease may also change over time.
 This means that you may need to change or add medicines over the course of your treatment - you may not be on the same medicine forever.
+Your specialist will guide you.